 I originally wrote this post for The Bushcraft Journal and it was published in Issue 23 back in 2018.

 So far we’ve looked at various ways of lighting a fire and some of the many tinders that are available to us, both manmade and natural.
-Now I’m going to show you how I light my fires.
+Now I’m going to show you how to light a fire.
 And I’m fully aware that if you ask 10 people how they light their fire you’ll get at least 11 answers, so what I describe, as ever, is what works for me.
 I haven’t invented any of this either, rather I’ve brought together elements that I’ve been shown by other people, tried in the woods myself and adapted over the years.

 Fire lighting is all about the preparation, put the work in upfront and you’ll get a sustainable fire; take shortcuts and you probably won’t.
 When we first started running our bushcraft courses we used to have a fire lighting exercise as the last activity on our weekend courses.
 The idea was that it would be fun and send everyone home on a high.
 But what we found was that people would rush off to collect materials and some of them wouldn’t collect enough.